Colleges by Location

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 1,440 in 2024.
-Carleton College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the student.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an outstanding educational experience.
+According to the most recent data, this school uses standardized test scores for admission and it admitted 1,456 in 2025.
+Carleton College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.

 Test Scores